Steps to Go Zero-Emission | ZEV TruckStop

 5. Plan timeline and permitting

-If you decide that you will need to build charging infrastructure, it will take time to plan, develop, and deploy your electric charging infrastructure.
-It may also take time to secure your new vehicle from the manufacturer.
-Full deployment of your project can take months or much longer depending on how large or complex the project requires.
-Start early to help meet your desired timeline.
+To build charging infrastructure, it will take time to plan, develop, and deploy.
+It may also take time to secure a new vehicle from the manufacturer.
+Full deployment of a project can take months or longer depending on how large or complex the project.

 Permitting Resources: